codership/documentation/galeracluster/source/kb/index.rst

    .. rst-class:: list-stats

-      Length: 519 words; Updated: October 30, 2019:
+      Length: 519 words; Updated: Oct 2019:

    .. rst-class:: list-abstract

-      A cluster will sometimes stall when executing ``ALTER TABLE``.
-This can happen when changing the schema of a table with several columns and indexes.
+      A cluster will sometimes stall when executing ``ALTER TABLE`` on a table with several columns and indexes.
 Depending on the number of rows, it can be a major drain on performance.

    .. rst-class:: rubric-2 list-sub-header